 Do you have a big code base?
 Is it hard to find your way to the parts of the code which are relevant to a problem?
 Do you need to keep tabs on all the changes made to your code repository?
 If so, you need Fisheye.
 Atlassian Fisheye allows project managers and developers to search for and view changes quickly within a source code repository, and helps you to stay on top of progress in your code base.
-Contact our team of experts to discuss Fisheye and how it can help, or talk about any other popular Atlassian products, such as tools from the JIRA suite.

 What is it?